 Marvel at Palácio da Bolsa

-Perhaps the city’s most splendid architectural feast, the Palácio da Bolsa can be visited on a guided tour.
+One of the best places to visit in Portugal and perhaps the city’s most splendid architectural feast, the Palácio da Bolsa can be visited on a guided tour.

 This neoclassical building wasn’t built as a palace but to house the Associação Comercial do Porto, a local trade association.
 Constructed over some 60-plus years from the mid-19th century, the rooms inside take inspiration from various styles, though one of the chambers truly stands out, the Salão Árabe.